JavaVista/codevista-codelabs/codelabs/cloud-sql-cloud-run-angular-deployment.md

    - `--service-account`: Specifies the service account to use for the deployment.
 Use the `quickstart-service-account` created earlier.
    - `--allow-unauthenticated`: Allows public access to the application.

-2. If prompted, type `y` and `Enter` to confirm that you would like to continue:
+2. When prompted, type `y` and `Enter` to confirm that you would like to continue:

    ```bash
    Do you want to continue (Y/n)?
 Y